 Co-Editor in Chief: Olivia Slack, '22, she/her

-Olivia is a political science (pre-law) and environmental sustainability double major and an English minor.
+Olivia is a political science (pre-law) and environmental sustainability double major and an English and creative writing double minor.
 When she's not in Joyner 111 working on The Herald and as Co-Editor of Meredith's literary journal, The Colton Review, you can also find her in the Office of International Programs, where she works as a student assistant.
 She is also president of the Meredith College Democrats club and tries her best to find time to write creatively.
-After graduating from Meredith, Olivia plans on attending law school and eventually pursuing a career in environmental law.
+After graduating from Meredith, Olivia plans on getting her PhD in Political Science.

 Co-Editor in Chief: Elinor Shelp-Peck, '22, she/her